 performing security duties as an armed security force officer, alarm station operator, response team leader, or watchperson (hereinafter referred to as security personnel)

 b.
-Work Hour Calculations. erify, on an individual basis, that work hours are being calculated and documented consistent with the requirements of 10 CFR 26.205(b).
-The inspection transitions from noncovered work to covered work because all noncovered work would then need to be included in the calculation of work hours.
+Work Hour Calculations.
+Verify, on an individual basis, that work hours are being calculated and documented consistent with the requirements of 10 CFR 26.205(b).
+The inspection shall include transitions from noncovered work to covered work because all noncovered work would then need to be included in the calculation of work hours.

 Work Hour Scheduling.
 Verify that the licensee is scheduling work hours of individuals who are subject to this section consistent with the objective of preventing impairment from fatigue due to the duration, frequency, or sequencing of successive shifts.

 Work Hour Controls.
-Verify that the individual maximum limits for total hours worked, minimum limits for rest breaks, minimum limits for days offAs a reminder, the minimum limits for days off may change due to the status of a unit (i.e., outage or non-outage), security system outage (i.e., planned or unplanned), or increased threat condition.
+Verify that the individuals have met the applicable requirements pertaining to maximum limits for total hours worked, minimum limits for rest breaks, minimum limits for days off, or maximum average day off requirements, whichever is applicable.
+As a reminder, the minimum limits for days off may change due to the status of a unit (i.e., outage or non-outage), security system outage (i.e., planned or unplanned), or increased threat condition.
+Determine whether the licensee has elected to manage cumulative fatigue in accordance with 10 CFR 26.205(d)(3) or (d)(7).
+Verify that the work hours of all individuals subject to work hour controls are being managed in accordance with the same cumulative fatigue requirements for all groups of covered workers.

 Reviews.
 Verify that the appropriate reviews of the control of work hours have been performed.
 Verify that any problems identified were entered into the licensee’s corrective action program.

-02.04 Waivers and Exceptions. verify that the licensee is managing the use of waivers and exceptions for individuals subject to this part as specified in 10 CFR 26.207, “Waivers and Exceptions.”
+02.04 Waivers and Exceptions.
+If applicable to the issue of concern/inspection sample, verify that the licensee is managing the use of waivers and exceptions for individuals subject to this part as specified in 10 CFR 26.207, “Waivers and Exceptions.”
 Individuals who perform duties identified in 10 CFR 26.4(a)(1) through (a)(5) are subject to these requirements.
-The inspection focus on determining if it was reasonable that the licensee could conclude that the waiver was necessary to mitigate or prevent a condition adverse to safety or that the waiver was necessary to maintain site security.
-Additionally, the inspection determine that the requirements were met for any exception allowed by 10 CFR 26.207.
+The inspection shall focus on determining if it was reasonable that the licensee could conclude that the waiver was necessary to mitigate or prevent a condition adverse to safety or that the waiver was necessary to maintain site security.
+Additionally, the inspection shall determine that the requirements were met for any exception allowed by 10 CFR 26.207.

 a.
 Waivers.
 Verify that, to the extent practicable, waivers were used only to address circumstances that could not have been reasonably controlled.